aeternity/terraform-aws-apps/README.md

 Once all Opensearch infrastructure resources are deployed, you can take a look the gitops repo.
 Link to fluent-bit chart deploy(change the branch for each environment): https://github.com/aeternity/gitops-tools/tree/dev/fluent-bit.

-**IMPORTANT: All terraform resources for Opensearch should be succesfully deployed before deployment of the fluent-bit agent.**
+**IMPORTANT: All terraform resources for Opensearch should be succesfully deployed before deployment of the fluent-bit agent to avoid unnecessary cost.**